horizon-research/Efficient-Deep-Learning-for-Point-Clouds/README.md

 ### Dataset
-Datasets shared by multiple networks are placed in the `Datasets` directory, e.g., ModelNet40 and ShapeNet.
+Datasets shared by multiple networks are placed in the `Datasets` directory, e.g., ModelNet40 and ShapeNet.<br>
-Datasets exclusively used by a network are placed in its directory, e.g., `KITTI` for `F-PointNet`.
+Datasets exclusively used by a network are placed in its directory, e.g., `KITTI` for `F-PointNet`.<br>
 Use the following command to download dataset:
 ```
 $ python launcher.py --download [NETWORK]